canonical/operator-workflows/terraform-compliance/README.md

   declares `provides`/`requires` relations, so this checker treats both as always mandatory for charm modules.
 This is intentionally stricter than the spec.
+- CC008 lists `units` (number, default `1`) as a mandatory charm-module variable *except for subordinate charms, where it must not be provided*.
+  Whether a charm is subordinate is declared in its `metadata.yaml`, which is not visible from Terraform alone, so mandating `units` here would wrongly flag every subordinate charm module.
+This checker therefore does not require `units` at all (a missing `units` on a non-subordinate charm goes unreported) — the opposite trade-off to `provides`/`requires` above, chosen to avoid a guaranteed false positive on subordinate charms.